S-200 missile system: Operational history

+Iran

+On 11 March 2026, during the 2026 Iran War, the United States military hit an Iranian S-200 launcher.
+The S-200 launcher was positioned at Bushehr airbase and formed part of the air defense network protecting the nearby Bushehr Nuclear Power Plant.

 Libya

 Starting in 1985, Libya received a number of S-200 missile systems.
 In the following months, Libyan forces fired a number of S-200 missiles on different occasions at US fighter-bombers, missing them.

 In the USSR, three organizations (CDB Almaz, a test site and a research institute of the Ministry of Defense) conducted computer simulation of the battle, which gave the probability of hitting each of the air targets (3) in the range from 96 to 99%.

 Syria

 Starting in January 1983, Syria received supplies of S-200 missiles from the Soviet Union.
 They were organized into two long range surface-to-air missile regiments, each composed of two battalions of two batteries each for a total of at least 24 launchers.
 Later in the 1980s, the Soviet Union agreed to supply a third regiment increasing the number of launchers to 40–50.

 Initially, the missiles were manned by Soviet crews.
 In April 1984, a U.S. intelligence report cited a Soviet official claiming that training of Syrian personnel was nearly complete and that the transfer of the system to Syrian control was to occur in the near future.

 During the initial years of the Syrian civil war, parts of the S-200 systems were occasionally spotted when Syrian Air Defense Force sites were overrun by rebel forces.
 Most notably radars, missiles and other equipment from S-200 systems was pictured in a state of disrepair when rebels overtook the air defense site in Eastern Ghouta in October 2012.
 On 2 January 2017, the Syrian Army recaptured this air defense base.

 Starting with the Russian intervention in the civil war in late 2015, there were new efforts to restore some Syrian S-200 systems.
 Indeed, on 15 November 2016, the Russian defence minister confirmed that Russian forces repaired Syrian S-200s to operational status.
 For example, in July 2016, the Syrian Army, with Russian assistance, rebuilt an S-200 site at Kweires airport, near Aleppo.

 On September 12, 2016, the Israel Defense Forces confirmed that two Syrian S-200 missiles were fired at Israeli aircraft while they were on a mission inside Syrian airspace.
 The Syrian Defense Ministry claimed that an Israeli jet and a drone were shot down.
 According to the IDF spokesman's office, the claims are "total lies," and "at no point was the safety of IDF aircraft compromised."